Front Instrument Panel

 |The way it looked when I got it.

-resting on the rear of the
+resting on the rear of the instruments.
+Also the

-the scope/site to the panel.
-I have the
+brackets to mount the scope/site to the panel.
+I have

-the one Bob made for his panel.
-This will
+stand similar to the one Bob made for his panel.
+This

 The READY lights